adamrpah/CSSMA/README.md

 Before class starts we'll need to make sure that we're all on the same page.
 To do that we'll need to install a few extra modules.
 On the command line of this folder execute:

-Packages were create using:

-`conda list -e > requirements_conda.txt`

-To install create a new onda environment:
+To install, create a new conda environment:

 `conda create --name kphd`